varlardohaeris/emacs-archives/gnu/el-search-readme.txt

   C-O or M-RET (from a search pattern prompt)
     Execute this search command as occur.

-  C-N, M-s e n (`el-search-continue-in-next-buffer')
+  C-X, M-s e x (`el-search-continue-in-next-buffer')
     Skip over current buffer or file.

   C-D, M-s e d (`el-search-skip-directory')